takanory/slides/20200510pyconhk/PITCHME.md

 Note:
 * I changed PyCon JP event team to more open.
-* The purpose is to get more poeple interested in the event team and to provide a reference for other technical events.
+* The purpose is to get more people interested in the event team and to provide a reference for other technical events.
 * I opened every staff meeting to make it easier for new staff to join
   * The event was open to guest participation, and some people went from guests to new staff.
 * We regularly publish our activities on the blog to get interested in event management